changrita1114/machine-learning-challenge/README.md

 Three machine/deep learning models, logistic regression(LR), random forest(RF) and neural network(NN) were used.

 ### Results
-The NN has highest accuray (0.91).
+The NN has the highest accuray (0.91).
 The grid search scores of RF and LR are 0.89 and 0.89, respectively.

 ### Summary
 The results are consistent with a previous study which showed that NN and RF showed a higher efficiency compared to LR (Pashchenko et al., 2018).